alvinnguyen0312/Helpdesk-portal/README.md

-# projects-1
+# Helpdesk portal

+## What it does
 This is a demo of a Helpdesk website which allows users to create (add) employees, or update info or delete employees.
 It also allows to look up employees, upload photo for each employees and validate data entry when creating new employee.

-Utilized Technology:
-HTML, Bootstrap,
+## What I used to buid it
-Javascript, JQuery,
+HTML/CSS, Bootstrap, Javascript, JQuery, C#
-C#